Facts about obesity in adolescence

 Not knowing how to eat healthy

-The basis of treatment for obesity in children and adolescents involves changes in diet and increased exercise.
+Treatment for obesity in children and adolescents involves changes in diet and more exercise.
 It is important for parents and the adolescent to be ready and willing to make the change.
 Generally, weight loss is not recommended for babies and young children who are still growing and developing.
 The goal of treatment for these children is to maintain their weight while they continue to grow taller.
-Weight reduction may be recommended for obese adolescents who have completed their growth or weigh more than their healthy adult weight.
+Losing weight may be recommended for obese adolescents who have completed their growth or weigh more than their healthy adult weight.
 The following are some of the general guidelines that may be followed in treating your adolescent.

-The goal is to maintain baseline weight initially, and then add slow changes in eating and exercise to achieve slow weight loss as recommended by your adolescent's doctor.
+The goal is to stay at a baseline weight at first.
+Then add slow changes in eating and exercise to reach slow weight loss as recommended by your adolescent's healthcare provider.

 At this age, a child or adolescent should follow adult guidelines, and limit fat intake.